Credit union loans

 Applying for personal loans from credit unions can be a great way to lock in competitive interest rates.

 There are many well established credit unions in Canada – like Meridian, FirstOntario and Servus – who offer a variety of loan options.
 Credit union loans usually have less strict eligibility requirements, offer lower rates, and have quicker application processes than banks.
 However, you’ll usually need to be a member of the credit union in order to be eligible.

 What is a credit union?

-Credit unions are financial institutions that offer the same products as traditional banks, but differ in the sense that they are nonprofit organizations owned by all of its members, instead of a small group of owners.
+Credit unions are financial institutions similar to traditional banks, but operate as nonprofit organizations owned by all of its members (instead of a small group of owners).
 Credit unions have a strong focus on their community of members and use a democratic approach.

 The main difference between a credit union and most other kinds of lending institutions is that credit unions are nonprofits.
 That means their end game isn’t making profits for its shareholders, but instead providing its members with more competitive services.